Easiest A Levels To Pass & Best Practices To Get An A*

 Personal Preference and Experience

-The most common reason why one subject is considered easier than others is the students’ personal experience.
+The most common reason why one subject is considered easier than others is the student’s personal experience.
 However, this way of measuring is too subjective and not representative enough, as students can only sit for an average of 9 subjects, while there are more than 60 options to choose from.
 For this reason, other statistics, such as the pass rate, are also analysed.

 Pass rate

 The ranking of the easiest subjects is determined based on statistics collected by the examination boards on the number of students passing each subject and the likelihood of getting high marks.
-In this way, we can know how easy students find every subject with a more representative measure, using hard data and thus drawing objective conclusions.
+In this way, we can know how easily students find every subject with a more representative measure, using hard data and thus drawing objective conclusions.

 Evaluation methodology